Sojourner Tours

 Sojourner celebrating a birthday with guide Lisa

-Guide Francis buying goat cheese from a favorite market vendor
+Guide Francis buying goat cheese at market

 Lisa marrying Francis in his grandmother’s village.
 2002